 Area of Learning Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Overarching Theme All About Me/Farmyard Light and Dark Journeys Explorers Animal Growth / Minibeasts Under the Sea Planning around a quality text: To be chosen following children's interests What the Ladybird Heard The Little Red Hen Farmyard Hullabaloo Where Does My Food Come From?
 Whatever Next!
-Naughty Bus MARETRACES EMERGENCY The control of the co WOOLLY BEAR CATERPILLAR The favourity Total The promotion of the control of the SERVICES SHALLOWS SHALLOWS SHALLOWS SHALLOWS SHALLOWS AND A EVERTHEND S Linked texts In addition, children will have the opportunity to explore other stories/texts that capture children's interest and support the different areas of learning.
+Naughty Bus TOUT ON THE HANDAS SURPRISE BELLEVILLE.
+WOOLLY BEAR CATERPILLAR First favourite Toles Turnip MATI FOUND at the Steast de la seconda de la Linked texts In addition, children will have the opportunity to explore other stories/texts that capture children's interest and support the different areas of learning.
 (See our booklist) Green- Trad Tales Black- Fiction Blue- Non-Fiction Poetry / Poem Historical What the Ladybird Heard The Little Red Hen Farmyard Hullabaloo Where does my food come from?
 When I Was Young: A Book About Family History The Owl who was Afraid of the Dark Space The Train Ride William Bee's Wonderful World of Things That Go!
 NOBOT Anancy and Mr Dry Bone Handa's Hen The Very Hungry Caterpillar Jack and The Beanstalk The Ugly Ducking Jack and the Flum Flum Tree The Singing Mermaid Commotion in the Ocean Linked Songs & Rhymes Learn one new song / rhyme or poem every week - include consolidation of some nursery rhymes (coded in grey) to build the children's confidence to perform Also see Maths Rhymes and Stories below Heads, Shoulders Knees and Toes Cauliflowers Fluffy 5 Little Men in a Flying Saucer 5 Currant Buns The Wheels on the Bus Robot Dance Jambo Bwana There's a Tiny Caterpillar on a Leaf 5 Speckled Frogs 5 Little Ducks A Sailor Went to Sea Key Concepts Friends Where I Live Feelings Light and Dark Space Celebration Transport Community Vehicles Travel Culture Environment Life-Cycles Change Growing Seaside/Coast Holidays Fantasy or Fact?

-Nursery COMMUNICATION & LANGUAGE: □ Listening, Attention & Understanding □ Speaking
+Nursery COMMUNICATION & LANGUAGE: Listening, Attention & Understanding Speaking